 "Since you so permit me, YAMA," so the good Savitri said,

 "For my husband's banished father let my dearest suit be made,

-Sightless in the darksome forest dwells the monarch faint and weal
+Sightless in the darksome forest dwells the monarch faint

 Grant him sight and grant him vigour, YAMA, in thy mercy speak!

 Duteous daughter," YAMA answered, "be thy pious wishes given,